dgumenyuk/sbst2021_cps_comp/README.md

 The sets of transformations e.g. "go straight 10 meters", "turn left 30 degrees", "turn right 50 degrees" are generated using the Markov chain with 3 corresponding states in module [road_gen](https://github.com/dgumenyuk/sbst2021_cps_comp/blob/main/swat_gen/road_gen.py).
 The road is generated after executing the transformations in the module [car_road](https://github.com/dgumenyuk/sbst2021_cps_comp/blob/main/swat_gen/car_road.py).

+In future work, we plan to optimize the Markov chain generated test case with an evolutionary search algorithm.
+To increae the fault revealing power of the test cases, one of the fitness functions will evaluate the difference between expected and simulated behaviour of car model on the generated roads.